louiszhang97/blast/README.md

 2. Rails installed (I'm running 5.1.2)
 3. An active Twilio account/phone number that can send SMS messages

+#Getting Started:
+1. In blast/account_info.rb, fill in your Twilio account credentials
+2. Enter the rails console using the command "rails console"
+3. Run 'rake db:setup'
+4. Generate your organization's login key using "Key.create :key => 'YOUR KEY HERE.'"
+Note: Make sure you only have one key created.
+5. Feel free to change the layout of the views

 # Video Tutorial
 Coming soon!